sktime/mentoring/internships/sktime2023.md

 ### Entrace task, application form

 The deadline to complete all of these is April 19, 18:00 (UTC).
 If you want feedback on a proposal, then you must complete these steps one week earlier and select the option in the sktime application form.
-See next subsection for details.

 1. Entrance task.
 Make a pull request (PR) to sktime to show you are able to contribute meaningfully.
     - Your PR does not need to be merged at the time of application.